From Our Office to Yours…

 CMAs arc produced after the implant has been placed.
-CAD CAM abutment systems allow both the dentist and the laboratory to request a site specific abutment for the patient in collaboration with a design/manufacture team.
+CAD CAM abutment systems allow both the dentist and the laboratory to request a site-specific abutment for the patient in collaboration with a design/manufacturer team.

-State-of-the-art software and milling machines utilize scan data from the patient’s dental casts to fabricalc a computer-generated abutment milled to precisely match the depth, angle, and orientation of the implant.
+State-of-the-art software and milling machines utilize scan data from the patient’s dental casts to fabric a computer-generated abutment milled to precisely match the depth, angle, and orientation of the implant.

 These “new era” abutments are available for almost all implant platforms with extreme precision.